Hester Swift, July 2019

 IALS subscribes to many databases which are relevant for private international law research: see the Electronic Law Library (authorised users only).
 A selection of relevant databases is listed below:

 See also foreign law databases such as Beck-Online (Germany) and LexisNexis JurisClasseur (France), as well as the UK, EU, foreign and international materials on Lexis®Library and Westlaw International Materials.

 The following are a selection of free web resources relevant to private international law research:

 For other web resources, see the Eagle-i gateway, under 'Private international law'.

-A Guide on the Harmonization of International Commercial Law, by Duncan Alford and Matthew Novak, is available on New York University's Globalex website.
+A Guide on the Harmonization of International Commercial Law, by Duncan Alford and Matthew Novak (on New York University's Globalex website).

 Symeon Symeonides publishes an annual private international law bibliography in the American Journal of Comparative Law.
-IALS holds this journal and it is also on HeinOnline (via IALS Electronic Law Library).
+IALS holds this journal and it is also available online, via the Library Catalogue.

 A selective bibliography concerning the Hague Conference is available on the organisation's website